mattermost/docs/source/upgrade/upgrading-mattermost-server.rst

   - The output should be similar to ``/opt/mattermost/bin/mattermost``.
   - The install directory is everything before the first occurrence of the string ``/mattermost``.
 In this example, the ``{install-path}`` is ``/opt``.
   - If that command doesn't produce any results, it's likely because your version is older; try ``whereis platform`` instead.
-- **Location of your local storage directory**: The local storage directory contains all the files that users have attached to their messages.
+- **Location and size of your local storage directory**: The local storage directory contains all the files that users have attached to their messages.

   - If you don't know its location, open the System Console and go to **Environment > File Storage**, then read the value in **Local Storage Directory**.
   - Paths are relative to the ``mattermost`` directory.
 For example, if the local storage directory is ``./data/`` then the absolute path is ``{install-path}/mattermost/data``.
+- **Database disk space**: If you're upgrading a Mattermost deployment on the same server as your database, we recommend that you have sufficient disk space available.
+Double your database size should be sufficient, but more is always better.

 Upgrade Mattermost Server
 --------------------------